-3.2 Results

-The erosion of the cohesive soil was observed to be dominantly caused by small scale mass failure.
-The amount of eroded material of the cohesive soil was approximately 8-10 times smaller using Vetiver grass, which is also to be seen in Figure 5.
-These numbers solely serve as indicative numbers.

-Figure 4: Experiment setup

-Figure 5: Experimental results

-The erosion of the non-cohesive soil was observed to be not specifically related with small scale mass failure, but was also drastically reduced.
-The fallow non-cohesive soil was inherently unstable and showed an extremely high erosion rate.
-Due to this, no quantitative comparisons could be made.
-It was found that a combination of cohesive soil and Vetiver grass did have the lowest amount of erosion, and erosion was fully stopped even after approximately 800-1000 cycles.

-4.0 VETIVER GRASS FOR WAVE RUN-UP REDUCTION

-Vetiver grass can be planted on the outer slope of a dike to reduce the wave run-up.
+Figure 5: Experiment results The erosion of the non-cohesive soil was observed to be not specifically related with small scale mass failure, but was reduced also drastically.
+The fallow non-cohesive soil was unstable beforehand and showed an extremely high erosion rate.
+Due to this no quantitative comparisons could be made.
+It was found that a combination of cohesive soil and Vetiver grass did have the lowest amount of erosion, even a full stop of erosion was recorded after approximately 800-1000 cycles.
+4. VETIVER GRASS AS RUN-UP REDUCTOR Vetiver grass can be planted on the outer slope of a dike to reduce the wave run-up.
 The roots of Vetiver grass will retain the soil on the outer slope and the stiff stems will reduce the amount of water overtopping the dike.
 Vetiver is able to grow in brakish environments [Maaskant, 2005].
 The outer slopes of sea dikes, especially the higher parts, do occasionally get splashes of salt water, because of wave run-up.
-However, the situation can be considered as a fresh water environment because Vetiver is mainly under the influence of rainwater when placed above the still water level during storms.

-Vetiver grass cannot form a sod as low growing grasses.
-Vetiver grass therefore should be planted in rows along the contour with low growing sod forming grass in between.
+However, the environment can be considered a fresh water environment because of the fact that Vetiver is mainly under the influence of rainwater when placed above the still water level during storms.
+Vetiver grass cannot form a sod as low grasses can.
+Vetiver grass therefore should be planted in rows along the contour with low sod forming grass in between.
 The combination of sod forming grass and Vetiver grass hedges reduces the construction costs and material use of a dike.
-Vetiver grass planted on the outer slope can reduce the run-up in two ways:

-- Reduction of the run-up height - Reduction of the volume of water passing the level where Vetiver grass is planted

-Research has been done on the reduction of run-up by rough slopes [Van der Meer, 2002, Klein Breteler et al. 1996].
-However, no research could be found on the effect of objects protruding the run-up flow other than crown walls on top of a breakwater.
+Vetiver grass planted on the outer slope can reduce the run-up in two ways: - Reduction of the run-up height - Reduction of the volume of water passing the level where Vetiver grass is planted Research has been done on the reduction of run-up by rough slopes [Van der Meer, 2002, Klein Breteler et al. 1996].
+However, no research could be found on the effect of objects protruding the runup flow other than crown walls on top of a breakwater.
+Because scaling down Vetiver in physical experiments is not possible, the experiment is split into two parts.
+Part 1 focusses on the run-up reduction du to resistance onsisting of vertical elements (run-up as function of the percentage of opening) and part 2 focusses on the determination on the percentage of opening in real Vetiver grass.
+Experiments, part 1 To determine the effect of one hedge of Vetiver grass, small scale tests have been performed in a wave flume of 0.8 m. wide.

-4.1 Experimental Design

-To determine the effect of one hedge of Vetiver grass, small scale tests have been performed in a wave flume of 0.8 m. wide.
 In the tests the run-up height and the run-up volume is measured for situations with and without a hedge.
-The dimensions of the elements of the tests are shown in Figure 6.
+The dimensions of the elements of the tests are shown in figure 6

-It is not possible to scale Vetiver grass for the run-up tests, because of scale effects related to the viscosity of water and the complex interactions of the stems in real Vetiver grass.
+Figure 6: Experimental Set-up As metnioned above, it is not possible to scale Vetiver grass for the run-up tests, because of scale effects related to the viscosity of water and the complex interactions of the stems in real Vetiver grass.
 [Algera, 2006].
 Therefore the backwater-discharge relationship has been used to model Vetiver grass.
 Vetiver grass hedges have been tested for stationary flow situations in flumes [e.g. Dalton et al, 1996, Metcalfe et al, 2003, Dabney, 1996, Meyer 1995].
-From these tests a backwater-discharge relationship found by Dalton et al, (1996) is shown together with the theoretical backwater discharge relationship of a plate with vertical slits with a blocking of 75 %.
+From these tests a backwater-discharge relationship can be found.
+In figure 7 the relationship found by Dalton et al, 1996 is shown together with the theoretical backwater discharge relationship of a plate with vertical slits with a blocking of 75 %.